-Culture Amp recently released their retail employee engagement report, What retail employees want - insights for driving engagement and retention.
-It's an insight into what makes retail employees tick.
+Culture Amp's report, What retail employees want - insights for driving engagement and retention, gives insight into what makes retail employees tick.
 We find out that retail employees are some of the proudest around - more likely than employees in other industries to think their product or service is better than their competitors.
 But they're also the least likely of all industries to think their pay is competitive, and they’re willing to leave for a better offer.

 The table below shows the top ten drivers of retail employee engagement, and how those rankings compare to retail employee drivers of commitment.
 We'll dive deeper into the top six drivers to understand what retail employees are trying to tell you.

-1. Money's important, but career development is just as essential
+1. Money's important, but so is career development

 Learning and development is a strong driver of engagement and commitment for retail employees.
 They want opportunities to develop skills and visibility on how they can move their career forward.